temporalio/documentation/docs-src/references/configuration.md

 This setting is required if specifying dynamic configuration.
 Supported configuration values are:

-- `filepath`: Specifies the filepath where the dynamic configuration YAML file is store.
+- `filepath`: Specifies the filepath where the dynamic configuration YAML file is stored.
 The filepath should be relative to the root directory.
-- `PollInterval`: Interval (in seconds) between the file-based client polls to check for dynamic configuration updates.
+- `PollInterval`: Interval (in seconds) between the client polls to check for dynamic configuration updates.

 Example: